Cretans and Cilicians: Athenians, Rhodians, and Romans pair “banditry” with imperial control (fifth-second centuries BCE)

-Citation with stable link: Philip A. Harland, 'Cretans and Cilicians: Athenians, Rhodians, and Romans pair “banditry” with imperial control (fifth-second centuries BCE),' Ethnic Relations and Migration in the Ancient World, last modified March 4, 2023, http://philipharland.com/Blog/?p=11332.
+Citation with stable link: Philip A. Harland, 'Cretans: Athenians and Rhodians on suppressing supposed bandit peoples (fifth-third centuries BCE),' Ethnic Relations and Migration in the Ancient World, last modified April 29, 2024, https://philipharland.com/Blog/?p=11332.

 Comments: One of the dynamics of a current ruling power’s relations with subjugated or enemy peoples in ancient Greek and Roman contexts is the categorization of resistance against, or lack of alliance with, the ascendant power as the equivalent of “banditry” or “piracy,” in other words criminal activity – rather than legitimate war – deserving of violent suppression.
 This can be witnessed in a number of treaties or legal actions between a succession of imperial powers and particular allies or potential allies, aiming at control, expansion, and the exclusion of particular peoples or alliances.
-The inscriptional evidence presented below provides the examples of the Athenians (ca. 424 BCE), the Rhodians (ca. 200 BCE), and the Romans (100 BCE).
+The inscriptional evidence presented below provides the examples of the Athenians (ca. 424 BCE) and the Rhodians (ca. 200 BCE).
+In another post I deal with the Romans’ dealings with Cilicians (100 BCE).

 Each of the treaties or legal documents below illustrates the intimate relation between imperial control and notions of “banditry,” implying the labelling of particular groups or peoples as bandits (at sea in these cases).
 As Thucydides’ discussion of the progress from banditry to civilization shows (link), the Athenians were prone to categorize peoples such as the Aitolians as bandits.
-Lurking in the background of the Rhodian case is the notion that Kretans were bandits and lurking in the background of the Roman one is the notion that Cilicians were such.
+Lurking in the background of the Rhodian case is the notion that Cretans were bandits.

-The marginalization of Kretans (among Greeks) as “always bandits and pirates, and never just” (αἰεὶ ληισταὶ καὶ ὁλιφθόροι οὐδὲ δίκαιοι; Leonidas of Tarentum, Anthology 7.654) reaches back beyond the third century BCE.
+The marginalization of Cretans (among Greeks) as “always bandits and pirates, and never just” (αἰεὶ ληισταὶ καὶ ὁλιφθόροι οὐδὲ δίκαιοι; Leonidas of Tarentum, Anthology 7.654) reaches back beyond the third century BCE.
 Polybios clearly reflects the ongoing tradition in the second century (e.g. Histories 4.8; 13.8).
-It is in the late third century during the so-called Rhodian-Kretan wars that we clearly see the labelling being employed by Rhodians for the purpose of imperial expansion.
-Like the nearby Kretans, Cilicians on the sourtheastern coast of Turkey were cast as a bandit people.
+It is in the late third century during the so-called Rhodian-Cretan wars that we clearly see the labelling being employed by Rhodians for the purpose of imperial expansion.
+Like the nearby Cretans, Cilicians on the sourtheastern coast of Turkey were cast as a bandit people (link coming soon).
 These documents show how such treaties aim at defining two clearly demarcated categories: allies of the hegemonic power who will not harbour “bandits” and illegitimate bandits or pirates or harbourers of bandits deserving of violent suppression.

 Works consulted: Philip de Souza, “Rome’s Contribution to the Development of Piracy,” Memoirs of the American Academy in Rome.
 Supplementary Volumes 6 (2008): 71–96 (link).